-Reef Trust III (RTIII) focused on Water quality improvement key actions with NRM Bodies and industries collaborating through the Reef Alliance Project (RAP): Growing a Great Barrier Reef to deliver and report on Reef Trust Phase III.
-Reef Trust Phase III is coming to a close in 2019.

-Reef Trust IV (RTIV), has already commenced and focuses predominantly on reducing sediment and nutrients.
-Three key water quality projects have been identified for investment through RTIV-further reverse auctions for nutrient reduction in the Wet Tropics and Burdekin natural resource management regions; trials of enhanced efficiency fertilisers on sugar cane farms; and management of streambank and gully erosion with two projects funded in Cape York:
+The Reef Trust program includes incentive funding (use of market-based instruments) to encourage the uptake of new agricultural practices and technologies that improve water quality outcomes on farms and properties in GBR catchments.
+NRM Bodies and industries are collaborating through the Reef Alliance Project (RAP): Growing a Great Barrier Reef to deliver and report on Reef Trust Phase III and IV.
+Reef Trust Phase III is coming to a close in 2019; however Phase IV has already commenced and focuses predominantly on reducing sediment and nutrients.
+Three key water quality projects have been identified for investment through phase IV-further reverse auctions for nutrient reduction in the Wet Tropics and Burdekin natural resource management regions; trials of enhanced efficiency fertilisers on sugar cane farms; and management of stream bank and gully erosion.